fusecodecamp2017/IntroductionTo3DPrinting/Straight Spinner.md

    circles.
 This will create an elongated oval with three circles inside.
  - Use the move function to move the two outermost circles toward the center circle.
-Ensure that the distance between the circles is
+Ensure that the distance between the circles is equal.

 ![enter image description here](https://github.com/fusecodecamp2017/IntroductionTo3DPrinting/blob/master/Straight%20Spinner%20-%20Part%202.jpg)